Esri/arcgisearth-automation-api/README.md

 # ArcGIS Earth Automation API
-ArcGIS Earth Automation API provides a standard interface for 3rd party applications that support .NET to automate and communicate with ArcGIS Earth.
+The ArcGIS Earth Automation API provides a standard interface for 3rd party applications that support .NET to automate and communicate with ArcGIS Earth.
 The Automation API is based on [.NET WCF NamedPipe](https://msdn.microsoft.com/en-us/library/system.servicemodel.netnamedpipebinding(v=vs.110).aspx).
 It provides a fast and reliable way for on-machine communications.

 #### [API reference online](http://doc.arcgis.com/en/arcgis-earth/automation-api/wcfnamedpipeipc.htm)

 ## Requirements
-ArcGIS Earth Automation API requires .NET Framework 3.0 or later.
+The ArcGIS Earth Automation API requires .NET Framework 3.0 or later.

 ## Features
 * Get or set camera positions and flying animations.
-* Add layers to ArcGIS Earth workspace from online or local folders.
+* Add layers to the ArcGIS Earth workspace from online or local folders.
 See table below.
-* Delete layers from ArcGIS Earth workspace.
+* Delete layers from the ArcGIS Earth workspace.
 * Take snapshot of the scene view and share.
 See [release notes](http://doc.arcgis.com/en/arcgis-earth/automation-api/release-notes.htm) for details.